All Episodes

 Ask Tiger Woods.

-Tiger Woods universally adored and admired because he's an incredible talent.
+Tiger Woods, universally adored and admired because he's an incredible talent.

-Same thing with Michael Jordan, same thing with Hank Aaron.
+Same thing with Hank Aaron.

 You can go on down the list.

-Um couple more things to say about this, but it's profit center time, so sit tight, we'll be back and continue after this.
+A couple more things to say about this, but it's profit center time.

-Hey, told me earlier, Justice Brothers commercial coming in, folks.
+Hey told me earlier, Justice Brothers commercial coming in, folks.

-Advised time here on this program from them.
+It buys time here on this program from them.

 Welcome back.

-Uh Rush Linball, the EIB network at 800 282-2882.
+Rush Limbaugh, the EIB Network, at 800-282-2882.

-Now, last night the Philadelphia Eagles played the Washington Redskins.
+Now, last night, the Philadelphia Eagles played the Washington Redskins.

 There were two black quarterbacks on the field, Donovan McNabb for the Eagles and Jason Campbell for the Washington Redskins.